search

 The spent fuel pool in the upper part of the reactor building stores fuel rod assemblies that were used to generate electric power.
 Hydrogen explosions occurred in Units 1, 3, and 4, whereas Unit 2 was spared such an explosion because hydrogen escaped through the partially collapsed walls of the reactor building.
-Currently, various strategies are being studied in preparation for removal of fuel from the spent fuel pool of Unit 2.
+In December 2024 an opening was created in the reactor building and runway girder construction is underway.

 Unit 2 Status